LogtalkDotOrg/logtalk3/manuals/sources/libraries/uuid.rst

            a,'9','8','5',-,f,'2',d,'1','9','0','9','4',d,c,'4',b]
    yes

-Similar to get a UUID using a list of character codes representation:
+Similarly, to get a UUID using a list of character codes representation:

 ::